BorisTheBrave/RuleBook/README.md

 In case of a tie, rules with a condition are ordered before those without.

 If still tied, insertion order is preserved.

+# Async support

+Rulebooks have built in support for Tasks.
+Rule can be declared async by simply having their body return `Task<>` or `Task`.
+And rulebooks can be invoked asynchronously with `InvokeAsync`.

+Async and sync rules can be freely mixed in one rulebook.
+Async rules will automatically block if called in a synchronous way.